 While the profiteroles can be made a few hours ahead, as can the sauce.
 Assembly should take place as close as possible to serving.
 Doing so keeps the profiteroles light and crisp.
 If left for a while they can become soggy.
 Also the hot sauce should ideally be poured over as they are served.
 However, left over, sauce covered profiteroles taste incredible when sneaked from the fridge the day after making!
 A post party fridge raiding feast!

 Ideally served with a spoon and fork, there will always be occasions when cutlery is not needed.
-Like here, during a photo shoot.
+Like here, during my photo shoot.

 Recipe: Hot Chocolate Fudge Sauce Covered Profiteroles – makes 26-30 serves 6-8